Down Syndrome (Trisomy 21)

 Can people with Down syndrome marry?

 Some people with Down syndrome marry.
-Although there have been rare exceptions, most men with Down syndrome cannot father a child.
-In any pregnancy, a woman with Down syndrome has a 50/50 chance of conceiving a child with Down syndrome, although many of the pregnancies are miscarried.
+Most men with Down syndrome cannot father a child.
+In any pregnancy, a woman with Down syndrome has a 50/50 chance of conceiving a child with Down syndrome.
+Many of the pregnancies are miscarried.

 How is Down syndrome diagnosed?

-The mother's age at delivery is the only factor found to be linked to the risk of having a baby with Down syndrome.
-This risk increases with every year, especially after the mother is 35 years old.
-However, because younger women are more likely to have babies than older women, most babies with Down syndrome are born to women younger than 35.
+Your age at delivery is the only factor linked to the risk of having a baby with Down syndrome.
+This risk goes up every year, especially after you are 35.
+But because younger women are more likely to have babies than older women, most babies with Down syndrome are born to women younger than 35.

-The American College of Obstetricians and Gynecologists recommends that all pregnant women, regardless of age, be offered screening for Down syndrome.
+The American College of Obstetricians and Gynecologists recommends that all pregnant women be offered screening for Down syndrome.
+This is true no matter what your age.

 What is the risk of having a second child with Down syndrome?